Utah and Arizona

 Arches National Park

-This morning, we wake up in Moab, ready for a whole day dedicated to exploring Arches National Park – home to over 2,000 stone arches and impressive geological formations.
-The day offers us both tranquility and excitement as we explore the park's most famous and scenic spots.
+This morning we wake up with charged batteries, ready for a full day dedicated to exploring Arches National Park – home to over 2,000 stone arches and impressive geological formations.
+The day will offer us both tranquility and excitement as we explore the most famous and picturesque SPOTS in the park.
+This is your chance to explore the park at your own pace – on foot, with a camera in hand, or simply savoring the scenery.

 Day 9